 Old Lærdalsøyri has now been legally preserved for some decades and new building structures have been developed all around those “161 small houses”.
 The world’s longest tunnel I described in my previous post in this series; is a vital connection on the main road between Oslo and Bergen.
 This has put Lærdal back on the map again and now tourists come in busloads to fill up the local hotels.

 Tourism is an important business here, but fortunately there were not so many tourists out in the streets during our stay.
-What surprised us when asking locals and wandering the streets, was that all these old houses were inhabited.
+What surprised us when we asked the locals and wandered the streets, was that all these old houses are inhabited.
 The exterior is preserved, the interior not and that is perhaps part of the answer to why.
 Old Lærdalsøyri is actually a museum that lives, and it has “real” inhabitants.
 That is a promising little matter of fact in terms of the future.

 The next day was dedicated to the uniquely Norwegian construction of stave churches.
 In medieval times there used to be up to two thousands of them, and even more elsewhere in northern Europe.
 Today only 29 remain, 28 of them in Norway.